Study skills for lifelong learning

 • prepare students for success in their senior years of schooling

-Study skills are embedded throughout Stile X in the form of Expert study tips.
+Study skills are embedded throughout Stile's digital revision worksheets and Stile X booklets in the form of Expert study tips.
 These tips teach students revision skills, attitudes and mindsets to help them become lifelong learners.
 We’ve called them expert study tips because they’re all backed by cognitive research.
-Read our Science of Stile X blog series here.
+Read our Science of Stile's Revision Resources blog series here.

 Do, Plan and Reflect

-The Expert study tips in Stile X are divided into three categories of increasing complexity: Do, Plan and Reflect.
+The Expert study tips in Stile's revision resources resources are divided into three categories of increasing complexity: Do, Plan and Reflect.

-• 'Do' study tips are the most simple tips which students can implement straight away.
+• 'Do' study tips are the most simple tips that students can implement straight away.

 • 'Plan' study tips require students to think ahead to make the most of future study sessions.